 A UUID (Universally Unique Identifier) is a 128-bit identifier that is unique across both space and time.
 It is commonly used in software development for various purposes, such as uniquely identifying entities.

-There are five productive versions of UUIDs:
+There are seven productive versions of UUIDs:

 A UUID is typically represented as 32 hexadecimal digits, displayed in five groups separated by hyphens: 550e8400-e29b-41d4-a716-446655440000xxxxxxxx-xxxx-Mxxx-Nxxx-xxxxxxxxxxxx the UUI version can be identified by looking at the 13th digit (M) of the Hexadecimal UUID string.
 If then digit M is 1 then the UUID is version 1, if M is 3 then the UUID is version-3, etc.